 I’ve had a moderate hearing loss since birth, but this wasn’t discovered until I was twelve!
-I’ve worn two hearing aids since birth and I’m currently Level Two in BSL.
+I’ve worn two hearing aids since age 14 and I’m currently Level Two in BSL.
 I’ll be studying Level Three in my final year of uni, while also writing my dissertation on the representation of D/deaf characters in literature from 18th Century to Present.

 I’ll also be the Uni Boob Team President for 2019/20.

 What experience do you bring to the role?

 Experience as a Course Rep, sitting in on SSLCs and SBTLs, involvement with the Student Impact Network, volunteering with the Uni Boob Team.

 Why did you want to stand for this role?